Venus, Vanishing

 The Safekeep meets Portrait of a Lady on Fire in a gripping debut following a young Jewish painter in 1930s Berlin whose work is tampered with and exhibited under a man’s name, reckoning with art forgery, desire, suspicion, and resistance

-In the raucous world of 1928 Berlin, Hannah Sherman has deviated from the traditional narrative arc of a woman’s life.
-After rejecting an arranged marriage, she leaves home to explore the city and revel in its clubs and galleries, finding friends and lovers along the way.
-Her true passion, though, is art.
-Working as a tailor while studying painting with every spare moment, Hannah comes to know women and their bodies, first with measuring tape and silk, and later through sensuous layers of paint.
+In raucous 1928 Berlin, Hannah Sherman has deviated from the traditional narrative arc of a woman’s life.
+After rejecting an arranged marriage, she leaves home to join the city’s underground art scene, reveling in its clubs and galleries with newfound friends and lovers.
+Working as a tailor while studying art in every spare moment, Hannah comes to know women and their bodies, first with measuring tape and silk, and later through sensuous layers of paint.

-Hannah feels like she can finally call herself an artist when one of her clients, a wealthy female art collector, commissions her to make an elaborate series of nude portraits.
-But after Hannah finishes the Venus paintings, she discovers that her work is being tampered with and exhibited under a man’s name.
-While lines between artist and muse are crossed in an intoxicating but perilous affair, Hannah finds herself caught up in a devastating game of survival.
+Hannah feels like she can finally call herself an artist when a wealthy female art collector, commissions her to make an elaborate series of nude portraits.
+But after Hannah finishes the acclaimed Venus paintings, she discovers that her work is being tampered with and exhibited under a man’s name.
+When lines between artist and muse are crossed in an intoxicating but perilous affair, Hannah transforms her art into an act of revenge, finding herself caught up in a devastating game of survival.

 Laced with queer desire and life-threatening secrets, Venus, Vanishing pulses with hedonism and danger as history comes to Hannah’s door, offering a textured and sweeping counter-narrative of creativity, resistance, and survival.